dhk465/invoice-gen/README.md

     - date received

 Once the inputs are all given, the application processes some calculations for the item prices, VAT information and the exchange amount.
 Then it produces a pdf file from the strings.
 The application requests the user to save the pdf file on the device.

+Each form has their own constraints for acceptable characters (using regex).